top of page

 The Sounds of Music

 IOS currently has over 200 students and 13 staff.
 They’ve expanded their experience greatly having taken advantage of opportunities to become involved in uncharted waters, including occasional theater and art opportunities.
 IOS also had the privilege of joining the Farmington Chamber of Commerce in April of 2015.
-IOS is continuing to expand, purposed to meet the needs of each of NWA’s potential greats, and has been recognized as "Best Music Lessons in NWA" two different years.
+IOS is continuing to expand, purposed to be the advocate for each artist that walks through our door, and has been recognized as "Best Music Lessons in NWA" multiple times.

 The True Meaning of Learning to Play by Ear

 After some impulsive dreaming and not near enough research nor planning, Jacob left his full-time job, having just 12 students, intent on pursuing the studio life full-time.
 He loaded his truck up with seven stools and a couple guitars that he purchased with his credit card, and a couch and piano that he bought on Craigslist, and began his adventure.
-Through all the turmoil, Jacob and Sarah diligently devoted themselves to Inside Out Studios, creating what is certainly a unique and special place.
+Jacob and Sarah diligently devote themselves to Inside Out Studios, creating what is certainly a unique and special place.